Once a year, Black History Month is celebrated to give tribute to African Americans who made notable contributions to different fields.

 He won land in the Georgia Land Lotteries and later established a cotton plantation.
 He was very successful in the trade and eventually owned 49 slaves, Patrick’s mother, Mary Eliza Smith.
 She was one-eighth black, known as an octoroon.
 This made her children one-sixteen black.

-- After being ordained to priesthood in 1866, Healy returned to the United States and taught philosophy at Georgetown University.
+- After being ordained to the priesthood in 1866, Healy returned to the United States and taught philosophy at Georgetown University.
 In 1974, he became the school’s 29th president and the first Black president of a predominantly White university.

 - He continued to hold the role of prefect until 1879, simultaneously with the office of the president.

 - During his tenure, the demographics of the student body changed.
 For the first time, Northerners outnumbered the Southerners.
 The percentage of Catholic students increased to more than 80%.
-Healy also created the first formal scholarship program that granted one student full scholarship from Washington’s parishes.
+Healy also created the first formal scholarship program that granted one student a full scholarship from Washington’s parishes.

 Henry Ossian Flipper

 Henry Ossian Flipper, the first African American to graduate from West Point in 1877, also went on to become its first commissioned officer–Second Lieutenant—in the U.S. Army.
-He was an American soldier, former slave, and engineer authored scientific topics and his life experiences.
+He was an American soldier, former slave, and engineer who authored scientific topics and his life experiences.

 He attended Atlanta University during Reconstruction.
 Representative James C. Freeman appointed Flipper to attend West Point and was initially rejected.

 - Since he was a trained engineer, L.T.
 Flipper designed a drainage system at Fort Sill, Oklahoma.
 This system is now popularly known as Flipper’s Ditch and has become a national monument.
 The drainage system has significantly minimized malaria by removing standing water.